 Overall percentages of eighth graders performing below Basic on NAEP hide large gaps between student groups.
 In 2019, much larger proportions of black, Hispanic and American Indian eighth graders fell below the Basic benchmark on NAEP in math than did their white and Asian peers.
-Gaps were also large between students
+Gaps were also large between students from low-income families, English learners, and students with disabilities and their peers.
+These large differences in performance call out to states and schools to do more to support all students in the middle grades, and especially those most at risk of academic struggles.

-8th Grade Math Results
+8th Grade Math Results Arkansas, 2019

 Assessment

 State NAEP

-Below Basic 28% 43%
+Below Basic 27% 37%

-At or Above Proficient 45% 21%
+At or Above Proficient 48% 27%

-Sources: National Center for Education Statistics and Alabama State Department of Education
+Sources: National Center for Education Statistics and Arkansas Department of Education

-Eighth graders take both NAEP and their state's grade-level assessment in math.
+Eighth graders take both NAEP and their state's gradelevel assessment in math.
 When the percentage of students scoring at or above the level considered proficient on state assessments is close to the percentage scoring at or above NAEP Proficient, the standards, cut scores and reporting categories of that state are likely to accurately indicate college and career readiness.
 Likewise, similar percentages of students scoring below a basic level of achievement on state assessments and NAEP indicates that states are accurately identifying the students who need the most support.